wmjg-alt/ocr_toolkit/README.md

 A modular Python framework for running, switching, and benchmarking state-of-the-art Vision-Language Models (VLMs) for OCR tasks locally.

 This project provides a unified interface to interact with various Transformer-based OCR engines (Florence-2, Qwen-VL, DeepSeek-OCR, etc.) without managing disparate API styles or conflicting dependencies.
-It operates entirely offline using PyTorch.
+After model download, it operates entirely offline using PyTorch.

 ## Core Features

 1.  **Unified API**: Interact with any model using a standard `reader.read(image)` call.
 The system handles preprocessing, prompting, and output parsing.
-2.  **Multi-Architecture Support**: Seamless integration of Microsoft, Alibaba, Tencent, DeepSeek, and Paddle Transformers architectures in a single environment.
+2.  **Multi-Architecture Support**: Seamless integration of Microsoft, Alibaba, Tencent, DeepSeek architectures in a single environment.
 3.  **Benchmarking Suite**: A built-in scientific testing rig that compares load times, inference speeds, and accuracy using dual metrics (Structural Precision vs. Content Similarity).
-4.  **Pure PyTorch**: All engines are implemented using standard `transformers` libraries, avoiding C++ dependency conflicts (DLL hell) common with mixed-framework installations.
+4.  **Pure PyTorch**: Most engines are implemented using standard `transformers` libraries, avoiding C++ dependency conflicts (DLL hell) common with mixed-framework installations.

 ## Supported Engines